The historic Brukunga mine site is located at Brukunga in South Australia, 4km north of Nairne and 40km east of Adelaide in the Mt Lofty Ranges.

 Environment Protection Agency (EPA) requirements

-The Department for Manufacturing, Innovation, Trade, Resources and Energy (DMITRE) is responsible for the management of environmental issues at the historic Brukunga Mine site.
-(Formerly this responsibility was that of the Department of Primary Industries and Resources South Australia (PIRSA).)
+The Department of State Development is responsible for the management of environmental issues at the historic Brukunga Mine site.

 The Brukunga Mine site is specifically prescribed in statutory legislation.
 The Environment Protection Act 1993 (external site) and Regulations states that the mine is ‘a prescribed activity of environmental significance’.